sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=XJp8E3HmqG8&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### Sections:

+1. **Themes:**
-The trading strategy outlined is a systematic approach based on monthly trading signals for the S&P 500.
-Here's a concise summary:
+   - Trading strategy for the S&P 500.
+   - Performance comparison between a defined trading strategy and "Buy and Hold."

+2. **Trading Products:**
+   - S&P 500 (presumably through futures or ETFs).

+3. **Indicators/Signals:**
+   - Time-based signals (specific trading days).
+   - No filters used in the strategy.

+4. **Strategy Details:**
-1. **Entry Point**: The strategy enters a long position at the close of the fifth trading day from the end of each month.
+   - Entry Signal: Buy at the close of the last fifth trading day of the month.

-2. **Exit Point**: It exits the position at the close of the third trading day of the following month.
+   - Exit Signal: Sell at the close of the third trading day or the start of the new month.

-3. **Investment Frequency**: The strategy is invested approximately 33% of the time, holding positions for roughly a third of each month.

-4. **Performance**: Despite being less invested, it has matched or exceeded the returns of a Buy and Hold strategy since 1960, yielding around seven percent annually.

-5. **Risk Management**: The maximum drawdown is notably smaller, being half that of the Buy and Hold approach, thus reducing volatility risk.

-6. **Equity Growth**: The equity curve shows consistent growth over time, indicating steady returns without major fluctuations beyond expected market behavior.

-This strategy aims to capture market gains while mitigating downside risks through controlled entry and exit points.
+   - Investment Timeframe: Approximately 33% of the time invested in the market.

+5. **Backtest Performance:**
+   - Return Comparable to "Buy and Hold" since 1960 (around 7%).
+   - Lower Maximum Drawdown: Substantially smaller drawdowns compared to Buy and Hold.
+   - Equity Curve: Consistent growth from 1960 onwards.

+6. **Conclusions:**
+   - The strategy offers similar returns to a passive investment approach.
+   - Reduced risk (drawdowns) compared to traditional Buy and Hold.
+   - Potential for consistent performance over the long term.

+---

+### Summary:

+The article discusses a trading strategy for the S&P 500 that involves entering positions at the close of the last fifth trading day of each month and exiting at the close of the third trading day or the start of the new month.
+The strategy is invested only 33% of the time but has delivered comparable returns to a "Buy and Hold" approach since 1960, with significantly lower drawdowns.
+The equity curve demonstrates consistent growth over this period, suggesting the strategy's effectiveness in balancing risk and reward.
 </details>

 <details>